 At present, there are only 2 government hospital and 11 health post in the District.

 PKMMH serves people from the eastern region of Nepal with a focus on Siraha, Dhanusha and Udaypur districts.
 People from India are also benefitted by PKMMH.

 See UNDP Nepal Human Development Report (2014) http://www.np.undp.org/content/nepal/en/home/library/human_development/human-development-report-2014/

 There are two major operational areas at PKMMH.
 These include Medical and Administration.

 The PKMMH Medical Director manages all Medical Divisions providing direct services to patients.
-These include doctors, nurses, health assistants, etc. The Medical divisions includes Emergency, Lab, Radiology, Operating Theatre, Dental and Wards.
+These include doctors, nurses, health assistants, etc. The Medical divisions include Emergency, Lab, Radiology, Operating Theatre, Dental, and Wards.